cathykam2006/Reddit-Sentiment-Analysis-NLP-Classification/README.md

 ## 1. Problem Statement:
 </br>
 As a data scientist and a linguist, I would like to help marketers and game manufacturers to better promote the pokemon franchise as well as Reddit to automate their post classification process.
-Therefore, this project aims to (1) identify the keywords that could act as a mjor classifier to distingish r/pokemon from r/pokemontrade; (2) users' interest and sentiment and (3) create a model that could classify the posts effectively based on the keywords.
+Therefore, this project aims to (1) identify the keywords that could act as a major classifier to distingish r/pokemon from r/pokemontrade; (2) users' interest and sentiment and (3) create a model that could classify the posts effectively based on the keywords.

 ## Process:
 First, to **use Pushshift's API as a form of webscraping to collect posts from two subreddits**.